 Very poor Windows app

 Small network covers US, Europe only

 Why you can trust TechRadar

-The website claims it offers 20 locations, but from what we can see, there are 18: 12 in the US, one in Canada and five in Europe (Germany, Netherlands, Sweden, Switzerland, UK.)
+The network offers only 18 locations, and they're not widely distributed: RapidVPN provides 12 in the US, one in Canada and five in Europe (Germany, Netherlands, Sweden, Switzerland, UK.)

 P2P is supported, but on the Switzerland and Netherlands locations only.